yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - Train loss - average .0005
 ### Conclusions going forward:
 - Staying with this configuration for now (var loss delta 0.0001 and patience 10)

+# Conclusions 34 - learning rate higher 0.005 instead of default 0.001
+- Much worse - not getting close to best result
+### Conclusions going forward:
+- Try with 0.0001